awsdocs/aws-chatbot-admin-guide/doc_source/getting-started.md

 # Getting Started with AWS Chatbot<a name="getting-started"></a>

 After you set up AWS Chatbot and its Amazon Simple Notification Service topic subscriptions, you can begin using these new resources to help manage your AWS infrastructure\.
 Most services supported by AWS Chatbot use Amazon CloudWatch to send alarms to SNS topics\.

-To quickly verify that AWS Chatbot is working with your Amazon SNS topics, you can set up a CloudWatch alarm to send a test notification to AWS Chatbot\.
-If you need to customize an IAM role to work with AWS Chatbot, you can use the procedure in this section\.
+To quickly verify that AWS Chatbot is working with your Amazon SNS topics, [you can set up a CloudWatch alarm to send a test notification to AWS Chatbot](#Send-messages-to-chatbot)\.

+If you need to customize an IAM role to work with AWS Chatbot, [you can use the procedure in this section](#AWS::Chatbot::Role)\.

 ## Prerequisites<a name="getting-started-prerequisites"></a>

 To ensure that your chat notifications work correctly, you need the following:
 + An Amazon SNS topic configured in a Slack channel or an Amazon Chime webhook in the AWS Chatbot\.
-For information about setting up an SNS topic's subscription to AWS Chatbot, see [Setting Up AWS Chatbot with Slack](setting-up.md#Setting_up_Slack) or [Setting Up AWS Chatbot with Amazon Chime](setting-up.md#Setting_up_Chime)\.
+To create a new SNS topic for testing, open the Amazon SNS console at [Simple Notification Service](https://console.aws.amazon.com/sns/)\.
+Subscribe the new topic to the AWS Chatbot Slack channel or Amazon Chime webhook before you use the SNS topic elsewhere in AWS\.
 + IAM permissions and experience with all of the AWS services that you expect to use with AWS Chatbot\.
 + Experience with Amazon CloudWatch and its use of Amazon SNS topics\.

+**Note**
+For information about subscribing an SNS topic to AWS Chatbot, see [Setting Up AWS Chatbot with Slack](setting-up.md#Setting_up_Slack) or [Setting Up AWS Chatbot with Amazon Chime](setting-up.md#Setting_up_Chime)\.

 ## Testing Notifications from AWS Services to Amazon Chime or Slack Chat Rooms<a name="Send-messages-to-chatbot"></a>

 To verify that an Amazon Simple Notification Service \(Amazon SNS\) topic sends notifications to your Amazon Chime or Slack chat room, you can test your setup by sending a notification\.
 Any SNS topic can send notifications to your chat rooms, but the topic must be assigned to a service supported by AWS Chatbot\.
 For a complete list of supported services, see [Using AWS Chatbot with Other AWS Services](related-services.md)\.

-To create a new SNS topic for testing, open the Amazon SNS console at [Simple Notification Service](https://console.aws.amazon.com/sns/)\.
-Add the new topic to the AWS Chatbot Slack channel or Amazon Chime webhook before you use the SNS topic elsewhere in AWS\.

 **Note**
 CloudWatch alarms and events are separately configured and have different characteristics for use with AWS Chatbot\.